OpenEvalProject/evals/manuscripts/elife-48119/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/48119/elife-48119-fig7-v2.jpg)

-**Figure 7.:** nurf-1 isoforms in C. elegans.(A) Descriptive phylogeny with proposed major transitions in nurf-1 isoform evolution.
+**Figure 7.:** (A) Descriptive phylogeny with proposed major transitions in nurf-1 isoform evolution.
 Each dot indicates the timepoint of a major nurf-1 isoform evolution event.
 (B) Proposed molecular mechanism for NURF-1 isoforms.
 The NURF-1.B isoform interacts with ISWI through its DDT domain to form a NURF complex capable of remodeling chromatin at specific regions of the chromosome.
 NURF is recruited to these regions through interactions with specific transcription factors using protein domains encoded by the overlapping exons.
 This remodeling is necessary for transcriptional responses for spermatogenesis.
 Due to some unknown signal, after spermatogenesis has resulted in the production of ~ 300 sperm, the NURF-1 D isoform outcompetes the NURF complex away from its target loci, causing the loss of transcription of key spermatogenesis genes, resulting in gametogenesis transitioning from spermatogenesis to oogenesis.
 The binding affinity of PHD domains and bromodomainto histone strengthens this repression, but they are not completely necessary for the ability of the D isoform to outcompete the B isoform.

-## Evolution of NURF-1/BPTF across phyla
+### Evolution of NURF-1/BPTF across phyla

 In humans and Mus musculus, an abundance of evidence confirms that the long-form isoform of BPTF, which is orthologous to nurf-1, is the primary isoform in the NURF chromatin remodeling complex (Alkhatib and Landry, 2011).
 While a subset of BPTF exons are alternatively spliced, these events will not lead to the large changes in size we observe in the nurf-1 gene.
 One exception is the FAC1 isoform, which encompasses 801 N-terminal amino acids of BPTF (Bowser et al., 1995).
 While FAC1 is found in amyloid Alzheimer’s patients and enriched in the nervous system (Bowser et al., 1995; Landry et al., 2008), a biological role for this isoform has not been described.
 FAC1 is smaller and lacks conserved protein sequence found in the B isoform of nurf-1, suggesting an independent evolutionary origins and function.